ICLR 2026

 Comparisons on TACO, Assembly101, and Ego-Exo4D

 Table 2.
-EgoWorld also generalizes to unseen-action settings on TACO, Assembly101, and Ego-Exo4D, consistently outperforming prior methods across image quality, pose, and semantic metrics.
+EgoWorld generalizes to unseen action scenarios on TACO, Assembly101, and Ego-Exo4D, consistently outperforming prior methods across image quality, pose, and semantic metrics.

 Methods TACO Assembly101 Ego-Exo4D